hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

    <https://graphql.github.io/graphql-spec/June2018/#EnumValue>`__.
 2. Optionally, the table may have a second column, also of type ``text``, which will be used as a description of each value in the generated GraphQL schema.
-3. The table may not contain any other columns.
+3. The table must not contain any other columns.
 4. The table must contain at least 1 row.

 **For example**, to create an enum that represents our user roles, we would create the following table: